ExpenseIn's Ad Hoc module allows you to configure approval flows at three different levels:

 If a project has been selected, the system will first check if an approval flow has been assigned to that project.

-If not, the system then checks if an approval flow has been assigned to the department to which the expense has been allocated.
+If not, the system then checks if an approval flow has been assigned to the department the expense has been allocated to.
 The department is the user’s assigned department.

 How do approval flows with multiple stages work?